Treason Act 1554: Section 7 – Procedure

 Section 7 of the act required trials for "any treason" (not just treason under this act) to be conducted in accordance with the common law, "and not otherwise".

 Section 8 – Misprision of treason

 Section 8 of the act provided that the concealment or keeping secret of treason constituted misprision of treason but not treason:

+Provided always, and be it declared and enacted by the authority aforesaid, that concealment or keeping secret of any high treason be deemed and taken only misprision of treason, and the offenders therein to forfeit and suffer, as in cases of misprision of treason hath heretofore been used; any thing above mentioned to the contrary notwithstanding.

 Sections 9 to 12 – Further procedure

 Section 9 of the act preserved privilege of peerage — the right of peers of the realm to be tried by their peers.
 Section 10 stipulated that offences against the Act which were committed "only by preaching or words" must be prosecuted within six months.

 Section 11 of the act created a new rule of evidence for cases of treason under the act (but not other treasons).
 It required all of the witnesses against the defendant (or at least two of them) to attend court to give evidence against him in person, "if living and within the realm".
 (The rule did not apply if the defendant pleaded guilty.)
 Different versions of this two witnesses rule were adopted in the Sedition Act 1661 (13 Cha.
 2 St. 1. c.
 1), the Treason Act 1695, and eventually in Article Three of the United States Constitution.
 The rule was first enacted in the Treason Act 1547.

 Section 12 of the act made similar provision to section 7.